Mark Kermode's Secrets of Cinema: Series 2 (2020)

-In October 2019, the BBC announced that three more episodes of the series would be broadcast, covering Superheros, British history movies, and Spies.
+In October 2019, the BBC announced that three more episodes of the series would be broadcast, covering superheroes, British history movies, and spies.

 Series 3 (2021)

 In December 2020, the BBC announced that another three episodes of the series would be broadcast, covering British comedy, pop music movies, and cult movies.

 Production

 In an interview with Den of Geek, the chief writer of the series Kim Newman said that the reason for the creation of Secrets of Cinema was that: "there hasn't been a show like this before.
 Even in the deep history of TV discussions of cinema, they've always been about a director, a movie star, sometimes even a studio.
 One thing we've bent over backwards on is not to use the word genre in the title, or the publicity for the show.
 But that's what this is about!"